-In release 2014.1, Perforce introduced "parallel sync" functionality that enabled Perforce clients to transfer files from the Perforce Server in parallel threads, as opposed to serial fashion (the current default).
+In release 2014.1, Perforce introduced "parallel sync" functionality that enabled Helix clients to transfer files from the Helix Server in parallel threads, as opposed to serial fashion (the current default).

 To really see the benefits from parallel syncs, you need to have thousands of preferably small files to sync.
 The gains of parallel sync are most evident when the following conditions obtain:

 - On long-haul high latency networks, or any other network configuration where some combination limited network buffering, packet loss, or poor TCP Congestion Control behavior limit the available bandwidth with a single TCP flow is restricted.

 - With large compressed binary files, where the client must perform substantial work to decompress the files.
 Having multiple sync flows underway means that network I/O can be overlapped with file decompression, and that (on a multi-core client machine) multiple files can be decompressing simultaneously

 See parallel processing in the Helix Versioning Engine Administrator Guide

 To run sync commands in parallel, use the "--parallel" option followed by a configurable number of threads.
 Additional, comma-separated arguments can be provided for the minimum number of threads (min), and the minimal file size (minsize) reported in kilobytes, and more.

 In order for the parallel sync option to be enabled, the net.parallel.max variable must be set on the Helix Server to a number greater than zero.